How Long to Keep I-9 Forms

 Retention rules apply equally to both formats.

-Penalties for Improver I-9 Retention
+Penalties for Improper I-9 Retention

 Failure to retain I-9s properly can result in:

-• Increased scrutiny of broader compliance practices
+• Increased scrutiny of broader compliance practices during ICE audits

 Keeping forms longer than required can also increase exposure by expanding the universe of records subject to inspection.